nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 Arduino core support for STM32 based boards uses different clock frequencies depending on the Board Part Number.
 BlackPill & BluePill use 72Mhz.
 Generic board use use 64Mhz.
+So the original doesn't work properly on the Generic board.

 # Remap CAN port